-Strong competitiveness can be built with strategies that are good and feasible to Competitive intelligence implement. techniques proven be able are to significantly improve the competitiveness of vocational high schools, in our case from Indonesia.
+Strong competitiveness can be built with strategies that are good and feasible to implement.
+Competitive intelligence techniques are proven to be able to significantly improve the competitiveness of vocational high schools, in our case from Indonesia.
 The application of competitive intelligence can formulate various strategies for managing vocational secondary schools that can be applied by utilizing various strengths they have and utilizing opportunities that are available and fast ways to produce competitive work.
-Minimizing weakness with the right strategy can reduce the weaknesses specified.
+Minimizing weakness with the right strategy can reduce ${ m the}$ weaknesses specified.
 Appropriate implementation strategies to enhance competitiveness and ensure the sustainability of vocational secondary schools in the long term are needed.